Ajet13/VDSProject_22_Group2/README.md

 * Use Doxygen (or a similar tool) to generate documentation for the API. _(Optional)_
 <p align="right">(<a href="#top">back to top</a>)</p>

-#### Part2:
-Improvement of the performance of the implementation via provided benchmarks.

-Main tasks in this part:
-* Learning how to identify performance bottlenecks within the code.
-* Analyzing benchmark results.
-* How to overcome bottlenecks.
-<p align="right">(<a href="#top">back to top</a>)</p>

-#### Part3:
-Extending the existing implementation by a practical application of BDD.
-Using BDDs, it is possible to symbolically represent a state-space.
-This representation allows to check quickly, whether a specific state is within the reachable state space or not.

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com)